 • Herb Panitzke, Sr., age 73, was the star pitcher at the annual firemen/old-timers softball game.
 He liked to keep the opposing batters on their toes by pitching the occasional tomato or cabbage.

 • Kyle Smith, 16, was glad when he finally got his drivers license since he could drive to his airplane pilots lessons without his parents’ help.

 • Since the next nearest one was in Granite Falls, a new Gamblers Anonymous chapter opened up in Redwood Falls.

 • A group of Redwood Valley High School students visiting France for two weeks got a special surprise — they arrived during an 80-year record heat wave, with temperatures above 100 degrees almost every day.

-Page 2 of 2 - • The “Horseless Horse Club” for local kids who didn’t own horses was in its third year at Cedar Rock Ranch, using horses donated by Bob Starr.
+• The “Horseless Horse Club” for local kids who didn’t own horses was in its third year at Cedar Rock Ranch, using horses donated by Bob Starr.

 • Because of changing state and federal graduation standards, the Redwood Valley School District had to spend a year keeping two sets of accounting books on how its students were doing as they got close to graduation.